ISISComputingGroup/ibex_developers_manual/doc/system_components/configurations/Calibration-Files.md

 ### Lakeshore

-Examples of the lakeshore format can be found on the [lakeshore site](https://www.lakeshore.com/resources/product-information).
+Examples of the Lakeshore format can be found on the [Lakeshore site](https://www.lakeshore.com/resources/product-information).

 ### Out of range in the calibration file